jiangheng90/editeur.js/readme.md

 const ele = document.getElementById('content');
 const editor = new Editor(ele);
 ```
+it also support es5 commonjs module import

-## Usage Sample
+## Usage
 I have write a example of the usage. most function can be found.
-If you want to import it into a mvvm framework such as vue, you can see <a>this</a>
+If you want to import it into a mvvm framework such as vue, you can see <a href="https://github.com/jiangheng90/editeur-vue">this</a>